scaleoutsean/sfc/README.md

 ### SFC in containers

+The main difference when running in Docker Compose is we read InfluxDB API token from file (set in environment variables) whereas when running the CLI we can use `-it` to provide token.

-Feel free to build your own with `sfc.py` in it, or use my Dockerfile from the sfc sub-directory to build your SFC container.
+Feel free to modify or build your own with `sfc.py` in it.

 Copy `.env.example` to `.env` and modify it for your needs before running `docker compose build`.